diegueins680/trader/README.md

   - `--kalman-process-var 1e-5` process noise variance
   - `--kalman-measurement-var 1e-3` fallback measurement variance (and initial variance)
   - `--kalman-market-top-n 50` optional market context measurement; skipped if fewer than `min(N, 5)` symbols are available
+  - `--predictors gbdt,tcn,transformer,hmm,quantile,conformal` comma-separated predictors to train/use (`all`/`none` accepted; default is all)
+    - Conformal intervals use the GBDT model internally, even if `gbdt` isn't selected as a sensor.
+    - HMM/quantile/conformal confirmations only apply when their predictors are enabled.

 - Strategy / costs
   - `--open-threshold 0.002` (or legacy `--threshold`) entry/open direction threshold (fractional deadband)